 Saul Gomez 05/31/07

 The innovation gap is especially troubling in the pharmaceutical industry, where only a small portion of funding goes toward the diseases that disproportionately affect developing countries.
 The WHO has responded by creating a working group to promote innovations in needs-driven medical R&D.

 Saul Gomez 05/09/07

 Democracy's positive contributions to quality of life have caused some to elevate it to the status of a universal value.
 But universal value does not equal universal application.
 When it comes to developing strategies for democracy promotion, treating democracy as a universal value can be a stumbling block.

 Alexandra Reihing 04/30/07

-Presidential elections were held in Nigeria on April 21st amid electoral chaos and mild violence.
-For the first time since the nation's independence from Great Britain in 1960, power was passed from one civilian government to another, but instability fueled by oil wealth and corruption threatens the sustainability of democracy in the country.
+Presidential elections were held in Nigeria in April amid electoral chaos and mild violence.
+For the first time since the nation's independence in 1960, power was passed from one civilian government to another, but instability fueled by oil wealth and corruption threatens the sustainability of democracy in the country.